 - A Structured Program Approach with Multiple Levels Offered Through Daily Classes

-- 94% increased their confidence to communicate and 84% learned more about computers.
+- 82% increased their confidence to communicate and 59% improved their tech skills.

 - 251 improved by one level or more.